Jackielo/Pi-Clock/README.md

 The contents of the file is structured accordingly.

-Weather is also displayed on the screen by using Pyowm to grab the weather information and displayed.
+Weather is also displayed on the screen by using Requests to grab the weather information from Dark Sky Forecast API and displayed.

 The two functions can be switched from one and another from just a tap of the screen.